Sodium Coco Sulfate: Is It Natural?

 Shampoo bars are becoming increasingly popular, especially for consumers concerned about plastic waste.
 The solid bars can be easily packaged in a recyclable cardboard box.

-Some of the more "natural" companies have traded synthetic surfactants like Sodium Lauryl Sulfate for Sodium Coco Sulfate or Sodium Cocoyl Isethionate since they can be derived from coconut or palm oils and seem to be less irritating on the skin and scalp.
+Some of the more "natural" companies have traded Sodium Lauryl Sulfate for other synthetic surfactants like Sodium Coco Sulfate or Sodium Cocoyl Isethionate.
+Their more complex molecular structure is believed to cause less skin and scalp irritation than SLS.

 A Few Words About Ingredients Derived From ...